 "The whole day - really interesting content and the presentation was excellent - very professional and maintained my interest throughout to the extent that I'm now very motivated to look further into CAT."

-ACAT can provide ‘bespoke’ introductory workshops, so if your organisation or Trust is interested in hosting a day, please get in touch with the ACAT office to explore the possibilities:
+ACAT can provide ‘bespoke’ introductory workshops.
+If your organisation or Trust is interested in hosting a day, please contact Alison Marfell, ACAT Administrator, email@example.com

 ACAT accredited courses can be considered in terms of two possible routes or pathways, specifically regarding whether they are likely to lead to a 'CAT career' or not.
 The CAT Therapist (career route) is for those using CAT in one-to-one therapy roles.
 The ‘non-career’ route is focused on CAT Case Management Skills, with a contextual focus and suited to generic workers or practitioners not in therapy roles.
 CAT would be used to enhance your current role.